By Oluwatosin Goje, MD

 Emerging infections have an important impact on pregnant women and the unborn child, with increased risk of complications as seen with the 2009 H1N1 influenza virus pandemic and the more recent outbreak of Zika virus infection.
 This is thought to be a multifactorial problem, due in part to physiologic changes in pregnancy.

-COVID-19 is an evolving pandemic, and as of April 8, 2020, we know very little about its effect on pregnant women and infants.
-A handful of cases were described in The Lancet, but other than that we are relying on the knowledge we gleaned from historical epidemics.
+COVID-19 is an evolving pandemic, and although the virus has been a serious health threat for months, we still know very little about its effect on pregnant women and infants.
+Pregnant women have largely been excluded from research and we are relying on the knowledge we gleaned from historical epidemics.

 Looking at SARS-CoV and MERS-CoV, there is no evidence to suggest vertical transmission from mother to infant, although it’s still very early in COVID-19 to talk about vertical transmission.
 From recent data reported on COVID-19, there is no evidence for vertical transmission to the fetus although data is very limited.
 From what we have seen, the primary mode of transmission with COVID-19 appears to be via respiratory droplets.
 Hopefully, we’ll gain more certainty as new information becomes available.

 At Cleveland Clinic, we have plans in place for managing both asymptomatic and symptomatic pregnant women.
-For example, if a pregnant woman presents with symptoms suggestive of COVID-19 or who is COVID-19 positive or a person under investigation, we will work with our infection prevention colleagues at our delivery hospitals to isolate her in a single person room, which could also be a negative pressure isolation room.
-It’s only a matter of time before we start to see symptomatic pregnant women at our facilities, and we are ready.
+For example, if a pregnant woman presents in with symptoms suggestive of COVID-19 or who is COVID-19 positive or a person under investigation, we will work with our infection prevention colleagues at our delivery hospitals to isolate her in a single person room, which could also be a negative pressure isolation room.

 If a new mother is confirmed to have COVID-19, we have plans to reduce exposure of the newborn to the disease, and these include discussing the possibility of separating the mother and the baby as needed, or colocation if that is the mother’s preference.
 Colocation involves mother and baby sharing a room with a physical barrier (a screen or curtain separating them); in this arrangement, baby’s crib or isolette is kept at least 6 feet away from its mother.
 We know that separation can be difficult, and will have conversations about the risks and benefits of temporary separation with these patients.